5 Statistical Inference and Hypothesis Testing

 This chapter equipped you with the essential tools of statistical inference.
 You learned how to use point estimates and confidence intervals to quantify uncertainty and how to apply hypothesis testing to evaluate evidence for or against specific claims about populations.

-We applied a range of hypothesis tests through real-world examples: t-tests for comparing group means, proportion tests for binary outcomes, ANOVA for examining differences across multiple groups, the Chi-square test for assessing associations between categorical variables, and correlation tests for measuring linear relationships between numerical variables.
+We applied a range of hypothesis tests using real-world examples: t-tests for comparing group means, proportion tests for binary outcomes, ANOVA for examining differences across multiple groups, the Chi-square test for assessing associations between categorical variables, and correlation tests for measuring linear relationships between numerical variables.

 In the next chapter, we transition from inference to modeling, beginning with one of the most critical steps in any supervised learning task: dividing data into training and test sets.
-This step ensures that model evaluation is fair, transparent, and reliable, setting the stage for building predictive systems that generalize to new data.
+This step ensures that model evaluation is fair, transparent, and reliable, setting the stage for building predictive systems that generalise to new data.

 5.14 Exercises